Luci-MG/Under-the-Hood/docs/fundamentaldives/FundamentalPrinciples/SOLID.md

 ---

 ## **Open Closed Principle**
-Software components (classes, functions, etc.) should be **open for extension but closed for modification**.
+Software components (classes, functions, etc.) should be open for extension but closed for modification.
 You shouldn’t modify existing code to add new behavior instead, extend it.

-??? example "Violation Example"
+??? danger "Violation Example"
     ```java
     // Violates OCP: PaymentProcessor needs to be modified for new payment types.
     public class PaymentProcessor {